 The pelvic floor is an extremely important group of muscles and connective tissue that literally makes up the floor of your pelvis.
 It is responsible for keeping our bladder and bowel from leaking, supporting our pelvic organs to prevent vaginal prolapse, supporting our lower back and pelvic joints, and helping to keep sexual intercourse enjoyable.

 Pregnancy can stretch and weaken the pelvic floor in two ways – it can be from the physical load of the weight of the growing baby and uterus, and it can also be from the physiological relaxing of the muscles and ligaments due to the pregnancy hormone relaxin, which makes the area more flexible for childbirth.
 A vaginal birth can then stretch and potentially injure the pelvic floor muscles further.

 You can exercise these muscles to keep them strong and functioning well.
 However, some types of exercise can repetitively increase pressure on this already challenged muscle, and this could increase your risk of pelvic floor muscle weakness (and associated bladder or bowel leakage, vaginal prolapse etc).
-The types of exercise that could increase load on that area would be:
+The types of exercise that could increase the load on that area would be:

 - High impact exercise like running, jumping, skipping